vitalab/neuralteleportation/README.md

 * Can't use opperations in the foward method (only nn.Modules)
 * Can't reuse modules more than once (Causes error in graph creation and if the layer have teleportation parameters)
+* Order of the operations can cause problems with teleporting residual layers.
+(Will be fixed/improved)

 ### Citation
 ```